uratol/t-chess/README.md

 T-Chess started as a personal experiment to see how far Microsoft SQL Server 2022 can be pushed beyond its usual OLTP/analytics duties.
 The result is a fully-playable chess engine, UI and test suite — all written in T-SQL.
 Use it as a code lab to explore:

-* In-Memory OLTP (memory-optimised tables & natively-compiled procedures)&#x20;
+* In-Memory OLTP (memory-optimised tables & natively-compiled procedures)
-* AI search techniques (minimax + ?-? pruning) implemented in a set-based language
+* AI search techniques (minimax + alpha-beta pruning) implemented in a set-based language
-* Dynamic SQL code generation&#x20;
+* Dynamic SQL code generation
-* Console rendering directly from the database&#x20;
+* Console rendering directly from the database
 * Test-Driven Development in T-SQL with a custom T-TEST framework

 ## Demo